judah-caruso/raylib-purego/README.md

 - A: If a type is missing, add it to `raylib.go` and re-run `go generate`.
 If a procedure is missing, add it to the specific raylib module file (`rcore.go`, `rshapes.go`, etc.) and re-run `go generate`.
 I've made the `prep` procedure take something that looks roughly like a C procedure declaration to make it easier to bind things.
 The comments after the calls to `prep` are "magic" in that they will be attached to the generated Go wrapper.
 The comma-separated list at the start of the comment (before `::`) will be used to name the arguments in the Go wrapper.
 If you add anything, please submit a pull request!
 - **Q: Will WebAssembly be supported?**
 - A: Probably not, but I won't rule it out completely.
 The library would most likely have to change quite a bit.
 If WebAssembly is required for your project, you could use `raylib-purego` as a base and do something like [this](https://github.com/gen2brain/raylib-go/issues/356#issuecomment-1967521031).
 If you end up getting this to work, let me know!
 It'd be cool to see.
+- **Q: Why embed raylib in the executable?**
+- A: It makes this library much easier to use and simplifies cross-compilation.